 Genuine love, on the other hand, implies commitment and the exercise of wisdom’.
 He goes on to say love is, ‘The will to extend oneself for the purpose of nurturing one’s own or another’s spiritual growth.

-When I think of this, I imagine of two people in a relationship being devoted to one another.
+When I think of this, I imagine about two people in a relationship being devoted to one another.
 Two people are experiencing each other as separate legitimate individuals, not as objects to meet the other’s needs.
 The engagement of will also implies the action of work.
 We have to work on this thing called love and not just put the responsibility on our spouse, partner or lover to make us feel good.

 Perhaps I haven’t done Dr Gottman’s work justice because at the crux of this paper is something about work.
 The couples who dare to be vulnerable, be responsible for their feelings, confront each other and not brush anything under the carpet are the ones whose love seems to last the test of time.